aurimrv/scripts_python/README.md

 It is necessary to correct the Pynguin generated test sets so it can be correctly processed by the mutation tools.

-For this, the `parsePynguin.sh` script must be executed with the mandatory parameters `<project root dir>` and `<algorithm>`.
+For this, the `01parsePynguin.sh` script must be executed with the mandatory parameters `<project root dir>` and `<algorithm>`.

-As a way to make this process faster, the `parsePynguinRunALL.sh` script can be executed with all the algorithms listed before, only needing the `<project root dir>` parameter.
+As a way to make this process faster, the `01parsePynguinRunALL.sh` script can be executed with all the algorithms listed before, only needing the `<project root dir>` parameter.

 ### Validate Test Set

-So that we can verify that all the generated test sets are working as expected, the `validateTestSet.sh` script must be executed.
+So that we can verify that all the generated test sets are working as expected, the `02validateTestSet.sh` script must be executed.
 It will run all the tests located in `<project root dir>`.

 In this script, at least one algorithm can be passed as a parameter, but it also accepts multiple at the same time.

 ### Coverage measure

-With all the tests generated, `coverageSummary.py` can be run to generate a csv report of the coverage metrics of all of the programs included in `filex.txt`.
+With all the tests generated, `03coverageReport.sh` can be run to generate coverage data of the test sets and then `04coverageSummary.py` can be run to generate a csv report of the coverage metrics of all of the programs included in `filex.txt`.

-It recieves the mandatory parameters `<project root dir>`, `<data-file>` and `<test-set>`, the later usually being the name of the algorithm used to generate the test set.
+It recieves the mandatory parameters `<project root dir>`, `<data-file>` and `<test-set-file>`, the later usually being the name of the algorithm used to generate the test set.

 ### Evaluate test sets on mutation tools

 The next step is to run all of the previously mentioned mutation tools on the generated test sets.

-So that can be possible, there is one script for each tool: `<evalTestOnMutPy.sh>`, `<evalTestOnMutMut.sh>`, `<evalTestOnMutatest.sh>` and `<evalTestOnCosmicRay.sh>`.
+So that can be possible, there is one script for each tool: `<05evalTestOnMutPy.sh>`, `<05evalTestOnMutMut.sh>`, `<05evalTestOnMutatest.sh>` and `<05evalTestOnCosmicRay.sh>`.

 All of them require the mandatory parameters `<project root dir>` and `<test case directory>`.